emmanueljerez/emmanueljerez/README.md

 ### Saluton 👋

 I'm Emmanuel Jerez, PhD student at the University of São Paulo in São Paulo, Brazil.
-I'm interested in representation theory and (co)homological algebra.
+I'm interested in representation theory, (co)homological algebra and algebraic geometry.

 ### Contact ✉️